wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/6-limits.md

 Requests in the Power Platform consist of various actions that a user makes across various products.
 At a high level, below is what constitute an API request:

 - Power Apps: all API requests to connectors and Microsoft Dataverse.
 - Power Automate: all API requests to connectors, HTTP actions, and built-in actions from initializing variables to a simple compose action.
 Both succeeded and failed actions count towards these limits.
-Additionally, retries and additional requests from pagination count as action executions as well.
+Additionally, retries and other requests from pagination count as action executions as well.
 As a basic rule each step in a Power Automate cloud flow is an API request.
 - Dataverse: all create, read, update, and delete (CRUD), assign, and share operations including user-driven and internal system requests required to complete CRUD transactions, as well as special operations like share or assign.
 These can be from any client or application and using any endpoint.
 These include, but are not limited to, plug-ins, classic workflows, and custom controls making the earlier-mentioned operations.

 ## Entitlement limits

 These limits represent the number of API requests users are entitled to make each day.
 The allocated limit depends on the type of license assigned to each user.
-API entitlement limits are based on a 24 hour period as shown in the following table.
+API entitlement limits are based on a 24-hour period as shown in the following table.

 | User license                   | Number of API requests / 24 hours |
 | ------------------------------ | --------------------------------- |